gohugoio/hugo/content/en/commands/hugo.md

 ### Options

 ```
   -b, --baseURL string          hostname (and path) to the root, e.g. http://spf13.com/
   -D, --buildDrafts             include content marked as draft
   -E, --buildExpired            include expired content
   -F, --buildFuture             include content with publishdate in the future
       --cacheDir string         filesystem path to cache directory.
 Defaults: $TMPDIR/hugo_cache/
       --canonifyURLs            (deprecated) if true, all relative URLs will be canonicalized using baseURL
       --cleanDestinationDir     remove files from destination not found in static directories
       --config string           config file (default is path/config.yaml|json|toml)
   -c, --contentDir string       filesystem path to content directory
       --debug                   debug output
   -d, --destination string      filesystem path to write files to
-      --disableKinds stringSlice   disable different kind of pages (home, RSS etc.)
+      --disableKinds strings    disable different kind of pages (home, RSS etc.)
       --enableGitInfo           add Git revision, date and author info to the pages
       --forceSyncStatic         copy all files when static is changed.
       --gc                      enable to run some cleanup tasks (remove unused cache files) after the build
   -h, --help                    help for hugo
       --i18n-warnings           print missing translations
       --ignoreCache             ignores the cache directory
   -l, --layoutDir string        filesystem path to layout directory
       --log                     enable Logging
       --logFile string          log File path (if set, logging enabled automatically)
+      --minify                  minify any supported output format (HTML, XML etc.)
       --noChmod                 don't sync permission mode of files
       --noTimes                 don't sync modification time of files
       --pluralizeListTitles     (deprecated) pluralize titles in lists using inflect (default true)
       --preserveTaxonomyNames   (deprecated) preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu")
       --quiet                   build in quiet mode
       --renderToMemory          render to memory (only useful for benchmark testing)
   -s, --source string           filesystem path to read files relative from
       --stepAnalysis            display memory and timing of different steps of the program
       --templateMetrics         display metrics about template executions
       --templateMetricsHints    calculate some improvement hints when combined with --templateMetrics
   -t, --theme string            theme to use (located in /themes/THEMENAME/)
       --themesDir string        filesystem path to themes directory
       --uglyURLs                (deprecated) if true, use /filename.html instead of /filename/
   -v, --verbose                 verbose output
       --verboseLog              verbose logging
   -w, --watch                   watch filesystem for changes and recreate as needed
 ```

 ### SEE ALSO